chapunchi/take-home-assignment-iac/README.md

 * VPC Flow logs – Captures IP traffic data from/to network interfaces

 ## Limitations
-1. The web application currently does not have authentication and authorization enabled.
-This feature will be enabled in the next phase once we purchase the custom domain.
-2. This web application is only deployed to Development environment only.
+1. This web application is only deployed to Development environment only.
-3. Currently, application does not support HTTPS workloads.
+2. Currently, application does not support HTTPS workloads.
-4. Managed Github runners have been used.
+3. Managed Github runners have been used.
 Therefore, cannot force to install specific packages which will fix the security scan vulnerabilities in trivy.
     Due to this reason we have ignored the trivy scan violations in the web-app pipeline.

 ## Future Improvements
-1. Add authentication and authorization for the web application using Cognito or OIDC
+1. Upgrade authentication and authorization for the web application using Cognito or OIDC
 2. Add HTTPS for the ALB for secure traffic
 3. Analyse the possibility of moving the endpoints to API Gateway
 4. Multi-environment deployment